-Every insured parcel and the relative Despatch Note shall bear an indication of the insured value in the currency of the country of origin.
-This indication shall be made without erasure or correction even if certified.
-The amount of the insurance shall in addition be converted into gold francs by the Office of origin.
-The result of the conversion shall be indicated distinctly by new figures, placed immediately below those representing the amount of the insurance in the currency of the country of origin.
+Every insured parcel and the relative despatch note shall bear an indication of the insured value in the currency of the country of origin without erasures or corrections even if certified.
+The indication on the parcel shall be both in words and in figures.
+The amount of the insured value shall be converted into gold francs by the Administration of origin.
+The result of the conversion shall be indicated distinctly by new figures placed beside or below those representing the amount of the insured value in the currency of the country of origin.